About 33 Hampstead Lane

 Under the mimosa at the back of the garden a larger shady raised patio is bounded by jasmine, solanum, clematis montana and a Blush Noisette rose running along the fence separating it from next door.
 The herbaceous border with roses, cotinus, a corkscrew hazel, acers, pittosporum Irene Patterson, macaleya, cardoons and bronze fennel is smothered in a sea of geranium rozannes.

-The centre of the garden is filled with a no-mow lawn dotted with large pots of specimen plants and fuschias.
+The centre of the garden is filled with a no-mow lawn dotted with a young fig tree and pots of specimen plants.

-Beneath the apple tree and running down the side of the house is a wild area with an old rambling rugosa rose and wooden compost bins taking you to a large patio in front of the garage.
+Beneath the Bramley apple tree and running down the side of the house is a wild area with strawberries, comfrey, michaelmas daisies, crocosmia and wooden compost bins taking you to a large patio in front of the garage.

 .